derek-knox/Notes/Neural Networks and Deep Learning by Michael Nielsen.md

     Examples
     - weight decay - modification to a cost function in pursuit of small weights
     - dropout - modification to hidden layers by excluding random neuron sets during training
+    - artificial training data expansion - duplicate training data and tweak it before appending it to the original training data set (images with minor rotations for example)